-The Friends of Davis International Center was founded in 1979 by volunteers from the community who helped build bridges of understanding across cultures and provide assistance to the international community at Princeton University.
+The Friends of Davis International Center was founded in the 1970’s by volunteers from the local community who were interested in building bridges of understanding across cultures by providing assistance to the international community associated with Princeton University.

-In 1978, Dean of the Chapel Ernest Gordon invited the volunteers to move their office to Murray Dodge Hall, the site of his office.
-A few months later President William Bowen agreed for the University to take over the Center as an official entity.
-Today, the "Friends" continue to volunteer their time to provide English conversation assistance and host family connections.
+In 1978 Dean of the Chapel, Ernest Gordon, invited the volunteers to establish their headquarters in Murray Dodge Hall, the site of his office.
+A few months later, University President William Bowen agreed that the University accept the volunteers’ program as an official entity on campus.

 The Friends of Davis International Center is looking for new volunteers.
 No experience necessary—just bring your warmth and enthusiasm.

-If you're interested in donating your time to assist Princeton's international students, scholars, and their families - consider volunteering for the Friends of the Davis International Center as a host family or an English conversation tutor.
+If you're interested in donating your time to assist Princeton's international students, scholars, and their families - consider volunteering for the Friends of the Davis International Center as a Community Connect volunteer or an English language tutor.
 You’ll make new friends while learning about different cultures while assisting our international graduate students, visiting scholars and their spouses who have come to Princeton University from almost 100 countries.

 For more information about volunteering for the Friends, please contact us as follows:

 When can I become a volunteer?

 We invite new volunteers to join the Friends at any time during the academic year.
 Arrangements can be made for daytime, evening or weekend volunteering, depending on which program you select.
 Our only requirement is that, if you wish to become a tutor in one of the English conversation programs, you need to speak English fluently.